Summer Palace: Pre-Qing dynasty

 The origins of the Summer Palace date back to the Jurchen-led Jin dynasty.
-In 1153, when the fourth ruler, Wanyan Liang (r.
-1150–1161), moved the Jin capital from Huining Prefecture (in present-day Acheng District, Harbin, Heilongjiang) to Yanjing (present-day Beijing), he ordered the construction of a palace in the Fragrant Hills and Jade Spring Hill in what is now the northwest of Beijing.
+In 1153, when the fourth emperor Wanyan Liang (r.
+1150–1161) moved the Jin capital from Huining Prefecture (in present-day Acheng District, Harbin, Heilongjiang) to Yanjing (present-day Beijing), he ordered the construction of a palace in the Fragrant Hills and Jade Spring Hill in what is now the northwest of Beijing.

 Around 1271, after the Yuan dynasty established its capital in Khanbaliq (present-day Beijing), the engineer Guo Shoujing initiated a waterworks project to direct the water from Shenshan Spring (神山泉) in Baifu Village (白浮村), Changping into the Western Lake (西湖), which would later become Kunming Lake.
 Guo aimed to create a water reservoir that would ensure a stable water supply for the palace.

 In 1494, the Hongzhi Emperor (r.
 1487–1505) of the Ming dynasty had a Yuanjing Temple (圓靜寺) built for his wet nurse, Lady Luo, in front of Jar Hill (瓮山), which was later renamed Longevity Hill.
 The temple fell into disrepair over the years and was abandoned, and the area around the hill became lush with vegetation.
 The Zhengde Emperor (r.
 1505–21), who succeeded the Hongzhi Emperor, built a palace on the banks of the Western Lake and turned the area into an imperial garden.
 He renamed Jar Hill "Golden Hill" (金山) and named the lake "Golden Sea" (金海).
 Both the Zhengde Emperor and the Wanli Emperor (r.
 1572–1620) enjoyed taking boat rides on the lake.
 During the reign of the Tianqi Emperor (r.
 1620–27), the court eunuch Wei Zhongxian took the imperial garden as his personal property.